LaughingSun/cxx-regex-macros/README.md

 and generated code, all of which are turned off by default to allow the compiler to make it's own decisions regarding optimization.

-Typically cxx11-regex-preprocessor usage is like this:
+Typically cxx-regex-preprocessor usage is like this:

-cxx1-regex main.cpp   -- this preprocesses main.cpp and outputs to stdout, just use the "-o file" or add ">file" to capture the output.
+cxx-regex main.cpp   -- this preprocesses main.cpp and outputs to stdout, just use the "-o file" or add ">file" to capture the output.

 flag/switch/command options include:
 - --help  suage information